 The Unity House sponsorship shows the power of togetherness and is an example of how when we open our hearts, we can find common ground in our deeper purpose to do good for our neighbors and build faith in each other.

-Contact Karen Hernandez, Faith & Community Partnerships Manager, to connect with local partners and become a part of the Unity Build.
+Contact Karen Hernandez, Faith Partnerships Manager, to connect with local partners and become a part of the Unity House.

 South Bay Islamic Association Los Altos United Methodist Church,